-- Summer Law Institute – Introduces junior high school students to the power of the law and the operations of the legal system.
+- Law and Justice Institute – Introduces junior high school students to the power of the law and the operations of the legal system.

-- College Bound – Intensive four-year academic enrichment and support program for students completing SLI.
+- College Bound – Intensive four-year academic enrichment and support program for students completing LJI.

 College Bound Program statistics: